 - boiling water

-- 1 Tbsp sliced, silvered or chopped almonds
+- 1 tablespoon sliced silvered or chopped almonds

-- 1 Tbsp apricot fruit spread ( or apricot jam)
+- 1 tablespoon apricot fruit spread or apricot jam

 - fresh ground pepper to taste